 Communication between a laboratory and a medical provider can be a fractured process in which orders and results are sent by fax or mail.
 Lab orders are sent on paper and results must be filed in the patient’s paper chart or manually entered into the physician’s EHR.

-Figure 1 shows how the ELINCS data standard improves the transmission of both the lab order and lab result.
+Figure 1 shows how the ELINCS data standard improves the transmission of both lab orders and lab results.
 In this example, a physician orders lab tests using an EHR system.
 With the ELINCS standard, the orders are sent electronically to the lab draw station.
 The specimen is collected and transported to the lab for analysis.
-Test results are then transmitted electronically, again using the ELINCS standard, to the ordering provider's EHR system where they can be reviewed with the rest of the patient's history, including past lab results.
+Test results are then transmitted electronically, again using the ELINCS standard, to the ordering provider’s EHR system where they can be reviewed with the rest of the patient’s history, including past lab results.

 CHCF engaged Sujansky & Associates LLC to lead the ELINCS technical specification development.
 As technical lead, Sujansky & Associates managed the multiple-disciplinary Technical Working Group, analyzing and documenting relevant use cases and technical documentation, and supports vendor implementations.

 The approval of ELINCS by HL7 in 2008 was an important step toward its broader adoption by electronic health record systems and reference laboratories across the United States.
-ELINCS HL7 Release 1 is consistent with the 2008 Certification Commission for Health Information Technology (CCHIT) criteria for lab interoperability in ambulatory EHRs.